amaralluana2402/amaralluana2402-/README.md

 ## I'm Luana!
 Let me present a little about myself :D

-Social Media Specialist focused on Content Strategy, Copywriting and Social Media Analytics
+Social Media Specialist focused on Content Strategy, Copywriting and Social Media Analytics 📱

-Lover of communication, creativity and strategic content
+Passionate about creating strategic content, building brands and turning data into better communication ✨

 ## About me